 What is contact dermatitis?

-Contact dermatitis is a reaction that occurs after your skin comes in contact with certain substances.
+Contact dermatitis is a reaction that happens after your skin comes in contact with certain substances.

 Skin irritants cause most contact dermatitis reactions.
 Other cases are caused by allergens, which trigger an allergic response.
-The reaction may not start until several days after exposure.
-Contact dermatitis, caused by an irritant that is not an allergic response, occurs from direct contact with the irritant.
+The reaction may not start until 24 to 48 hours after exposure.
+Contact dermatitis, caused by an irritant that is not an allergic response, happens from direct contact with the irritant.